mvtab/compose-ai-stack/README.md

 - `.env_files/.localai.secrets.yaml`: LocalAI API key.

 ###### Models
 In order to preload different models, change the `LOCALAI_MODELS` variable in `.env_files/.localai.yaml`.
+You can use a huge subset of models, from huggingface to models and custom ones.
+More info here: https://localai.io/models/.

 ###### Other graphics card
 You can use LocalAI with other graphics cards.
 Check [this](https://localai.io/basics/container/) section for more information.